nfrappart/azTerraVmLinuxAvZoneJsonPool/README.md

 ## Required resources :
 - existing Keyvault
+- existing storage account for diag
+- existing Vnet (to specify as input variable)
+- existing subnet (to specify in the vm configurations in the json)

 ## Required file :
 - vm.json : containing all VMs and their specs